Your ad isn’t aimed at everybody who sees it — just the prospects for your product.

-75% of the success or failure of your digital ads, direct mail piece, landing page, video script is the headline.
+75% of the success or failure of your digital ads, direct mail piece, pre-rolls, podcast, landing page, or video script is simply the headline.

 Use your headline and illustration to grab your prospects’ attention and induce them to read the copy or watch the video/commercial.

 Your headline must contain a benefit and be simple, clear and direct.
 Readers travel fast through that jungle.
 They don’t stop to decipher the meanings of obscure headlines.

 Over the years I’ve tested thousands of headlines.
 Often, it’s counter intuitive.
 What you think will work, won’t. and what you think won’t, does.